ayushghodke/apnaCollege-Demo/README.md

 # apnaCollege-Demo
-This is my first Gir Repo
+This is my first Git Repo
 Author- Ayush Ghodke